The proliferation of cell phones over the last two decades has dramatically impacted the embedded display market.

 - Crystalfontz 128×56 Transparent OLED

 The Proliferation of LCD Modules in Everyday Life

 Instead of a few hundred thousand thermostats, gas pumps and credit card terminals that use monochrome character or graphic LCDs being the driving market for small displays, we now have giant companies turning out hundreds of millions of cell phones, each with an incredible display that was barely thinkable only 20 years ago.

 Additionally, every year the displays are upgraded . . . more pixels, lower power, better viewing angles, thinner profile, and so on.

-The “small” production volumes and very long production lifecycle of typical embedded applications often preclude these leading edge displays from being used.
-The most incredible high-density AMOLED (Active Matrix OLED) display may only be produced for 2-3 years before the next generation phone, with its next generation display, makes the old design obsolete.
+The “small” production volumes and very long product lifecycle of typical embedded applications often preclude these leading-edge displays from being used.
+The most incredible high-density AMOLED (Active Matrix OLED) display may only be produced for 2-3 years before the next generation phone, with its next-generation display, makes the old design obsolete.

 The Best Choice For Your Project

 As a design engineer for embedded systems, you want to include a beautiful display, but you know the risk of having a critical component of your system become impossible to get — forcing a redesign and stopping production while a new solution is found.

 Where is the balance between a relatively boring display that has a very stable supply, and the latest cutting-edge display that will not be available at the time you hit your first production?